lrspeiser/Geometry-Gated-Gravity/paper.md

 * **Observed RAR**: orthogonal scatter ≈ **0.172 dex**, $R^2\_{\mathrm{vs\ const}}\approx 0.874$.&#x20;
 * **LogTail model RAR**: orthogonal scatter ≈ **0.069 dex**, $R^2\_{\mathrm{vs\ const}}\approx 0.984$.&#x20;

 The model’s RAR is necessarily tighter than the data (it is a deterministic curve with no measurement noise), but the **shape and curvature are consistent** with the observed locus.
-The method and bins are documented in the analysis utility.&#x20;
+The method and bins are documented in the analysis utility (cf. McGaugh, Lelli & Schombert 2016).&#x20;

 ![RAR: observed vs model with median curves](figs/rar_obs_vs_model_v2.png)